veilfelix/serviceco-toolkit/README.md

 # ServiceCo Toolkit

-A production-ready starter kit to build service company websites using Next.js 13 with the Pages Router, TypeScript, Contentful as CMS, Storybook for component documentation, and Jest for unit testing.
+A starter kit to build service company websites using Next.js 13 with the Pages Router, TypeScript, Contentful as CMS, Storybook for component documentation, and Jest for unit testing.

 ## Features